bio-tools/biotoolsDocs/curators_guide.rst

 - **1.** **MUST** acurately specify the type of publication, in terms from a controlled vocabulary (see below)

 .. csv-table::
-   :header: "Download type", "Description"
+   :header: "Publication type", "Description"
    :widths: 25, 100

    "Primary", "The principal publication about the software itself; the article to cite when acknowledging use of the software."
+   "Method", "A publication describing a scientific method or algorithm implemented by the software."
+   "Usage", "A publication describing the application of the software to scientific research, a particular task or dataset."
-   "Benchmark", "A publication which assessed the performance of the software."
+   "Comparison", "A publication which assessed the performance of the software."
    "Review", "A publication where the software was reviewed."
-   "Other", "A publication about the software but not the primary publication or a benchmark study."
+   "Other", "A publication of relevance to the software but not fitting the other categories."

 Version
 .......